rpaschoal/DynamicRepository/README.md

 * "Page" Property: This is a number that identifies the current page of the result set.
 This starts by 1.
 * "TotalPerPage" Property: The total rows that will be returned per page on the result set.
 Default is 20.

+#### The FilterSettings class and relevant configuration

+* "Property" Property: This is the name of the property you want to filter in your search.
+You can use dot notation as you would use in any lambda expression.
+EG: MyEntityRelation.ChildEntityProperty (No nesting limit if there are no collections involved in the path).
+You can also use deep filtering into child collections (one level of nesting limit) as following EG: MyEntityRelationCollection.ChildEntityProperty.
+* "Value" Property: This is any value to be matched as a "Contains" filter on the search.
+If you want full match of this value, you need to set the "IsExactMatch" Property to TRUE.
+* "IsExactMatch" Property: If setted to TRUE will match the "Value" property completely.
+Defaults to FALSE.
+* "Conjunction" Property: This defines how this filter will be aggregated among many other filters on the payload.
+Most searchs on common scenarios use "AND" and this is the default but if you want you can use an "OR" conjunction as available in the "LogicalConjunctionEnum".
+* "PostQueryFilterPath" Property: This is useful when you use deep nested collection filtering.
+This will remove the result value of a resulting Select expression in a child colletion of the main result set batch.
+In EF you always get the full object graph so this is useful to remove undesired child collections content after executing the IQueryable search on your database.

 ## Dependencies

 This project was implemented on top of these dependencies: